(Courtesy of Bruce Hickey)

 In the mid 1950s, he joined the writing team on the Red Skelton CBS TV show, and the group won a 1961 Emmy award for their comedy sketches on the 1960-1961 season.
 That Emmy is credited to: Sherwood Schwartz, Dave O'Brien, Al Schwartz, Martin Ragaway and Red Skelton.
 Be sure to read Sherwood Schwartz's remembrances of Dave O'Brien and the Red Skelton TV show (link at the top of this page).

 O'Brien met B film actress Dorothy Short in the mid 1930s when they had major and minor parts in several movies.
-Both had prominent roles in the infamous exploitation cheapie REEFER MADNESS (1936).
-He and Dorothy married in 1935, had two daughters, and worked together in a couple dozen films including Columbia's 1942 CAPTAIN MIDNIGHT chapterplay and many of the MGM Pete Smith shorts.
-Their first child, daughter Patricia Barclay, was born in June, 1942, and Dorothy may have been pregnant during the filming of the CAPTAIN MIDNIGHT chapterplay which was released in February, 1942.
+Both had prominent roles in the infamous exploitation cheapie REEFER MADNESS (1936) and they worked together in a couple dozen films including Columbia's 1942 CAPTAIN MIDNIGHT chapterplay and many of the MGM Pete Smith shorts.
+He and Dorothy married in late April, 1936 in Santa Barbara, California.
+They had two daughters.
+Their first child, daughter Patricia Barclay, was born in June, 1942, and Dorothy was pregnant during the filming of the CAPTAIN MIDNIGHT chapterplay which was released in February, 1942.
 Their marriage ended in a rather messy and publicized 1953 divorce, and the reason for the breakup was that O'Brien's priorities were his yacht and sailing.
 In 1954, O'Brien married 19 year old Nancy Lee Lister, the daughter of the Santa Monica, California harbormaster.
 He and Nancy had three children.